 The principle of owner-driven reconstruction is fundamental to the Nepal Eathquake Housing Reconstruction Program.
 Beneficiaries are being supported with socio-technical assistance; training and market facilitation; and cash-based assistance, provided in tranches and upon certification of the utilization of earthquake-safer building techniques guided by Reconstruction Guidelines.
 Some of the areas of assistance provided through the program include training and technical assistance in addition to the reconstruction subsidy.
 As of April 2020, 776,957 beneficiaries (approximately 99% of enrolled beneficiaries) have received the first tranche.
 In addition, more than 3,000 engineers, sub-engineers, assistant sub-engineers, more than 800 mobile masons and 249 social mobilizers are deployed in the earthquake affected districts to provide socio-technical assistance.
 According to the NRA, 684,189 houses are currently under construction (data from April 25, 2020).

 After the reconstruction is completed, the engineers carry-out final inspection of completed houses.
 The final inspection is not tied-up with any monetary benefit.
 However this facilitates the beneficiaries in obtaining the “Building Construction Completion Certificate” upon inspection of their reconstructed house, certifying that the new construction complies with the earthquake-safer building guidelines for greater resilience.

 Current Status of the Program

-The Nepal Earthquake Housing Reconstruction Program has completed Stages I (Survey), II (Identification and Validation) and Stage III (Enrollment) for the 14 most affected districts.
+The Nepal Earthquake Housing Reconstruction Program has completed Stages I (Survey), II (Identification and Validation) and Stage III (Enrollment) for the all 32 affected districts.
 The program is currently engaged in Stage IV (Reconstruction), which is moving forward on numerous fronts.
-The Housing Reconstruction Program is expected to last for 5 years through the year 2020.
+The Housing Reconstruction Program is expected to last for 5 years through the end of year 2020.